 What Constitutes Self Harm in Teens?

 This also means that all data that revolves around self-harm identifies self-harm as any form of intentional bodily harm, from cutting to burning, hair-pulling, skin-scratching, pricking, and other forms of pain or damage.
+These behaviors are also commonly referred to as self-mutilation, self-injury, or non-suicidal self-injury (NSSI), emphasizing that they involve deliberate self-inflicted harm without suicidal intent.

 But self-harm can also be more abstract than this.
 It can, given the correct circumstances and context (i.e., seeking out harm intentionally), include non-direct pain and harm, such as unnecessary risk-taking, thrill-seeking, and dangerous activities.
 These include unprotected sex, driving drunk, speeding, or illicit drug use.

-Why Do Some Teens Struggle with Self-Harm?
+Why Do Some Teens Struggle with Self-Harm and Adolescent Mental Health?

 Self harm in teens is very prevalent.
-This does not make it less harmful, but it does make it important to understand that it is not out of the ordinary for teenagers to struggle with emotions and thoughts that might lead them to seek self-harm for any number of reasons, including shame, guilt, emotional pain, anger, or even stress-relief.
+This does not make it less harmful, but it does make it important to understand that it is not out of the ordinary for teenagers to struggle with emotions and thoughts that might lead them to seek self-harm for any number of reasons, including shame, guilt, emotional pain, anger, or even stress relief.

 An argument can be made that pain-seeking behavior is a form of “self-medication” in cases of abuse or stress, where it offers a short-term burst of relief and ensures the release of endorphins for comparatively “little” harm, such as a minor cut or short pinch with a safety pin.

 Self-harm can also be a form of attention-seeking.
-This is not meant in the derogatory sense.
+This is not meant in a derogatory sense.
 Teens that feel neglected or genuinely struggle with a condition or personality disorder that requires them to be attended to might utilize self-harm as an effective way to draw attention to themselves.
 In other cases, the intention to “use” self-harm is less calculated and an emotional response to feeling invisible.

-Identifying Signs of Self Harm in Teens
+Identifying Self Harm Warning Signs in Teens

 Because self harm in teens comes in many shapes and forms, there are many signs a parent or friend should watch out for.
 Some of the behavioral signs are important to keep in mind but not necessarily critical – a teen might self-harm regularly while appearing chipper and “normal.”
 Some common signs of self-harm include: